 9. Adams W and Bratt DE; Young coconut water for home rehydration in children with mild gastroenteritis.; National Center For Biotechnology Information (1992)

-10. Nwakunite and Lawrencia Chinasa; Nutritional Health Benefits of Coconut (Cocos Nucifera) Water; Innovare Academics
+10. Nwakunite Lawrencia Chinasa; Nutritional Health Benefit Of Coconut (Cocos Nucifera) Water; Innovare Journal Of Food Science

 11. Health Benefits; Coconut Development Board, Government of India